vocdoni/davinci-node/api/README.md

 - 40009: Invalid ballot proof
 - 50002: Internal server error

-#### GET /votes/{processId}/nullifier/{nullifier}
+#### GET /votes/{processId}/address/{address}

-Gets a vote by its nullifier for a specific process.
+Gets a vote by its address for a specific process.

 **URL Parameters**:
 - processId: Process ID in hexadecimal format
-- nullifier: Nullifier value as a decimal string (big.Int representation)
+- address: address value as a hexdecimal string

 **Response Body**:
 Returns the encrypted ballot if found.

 **Errors**:
 - 40001: Resource not found
-- 40006: Malformed process ID
-- 40016: Malformed nullifier
-- 40007: Process not found
-- 50002: Internal server error

-#### GET /votes/{processId}/address/{address}

-Checks if an address has already voted in a specific process.

-**URL Parameters**:
-- processId: Process ID in hexadecimal format
-- address: Ethereum address to check (hex format)

-**Response**:
-- 200 OK if the address has already voted
-- 404 Not Found if the address has not voted

-**Errors**:
-- 40001: Resource not found (address has not voted)
 - 40006: Malformed process ID
 - 40017: Malformed address
 - 40007: Process not found